Motorcycle Actual Cash Value (ACV), What’s My Bike Worth?

 When evaluating a claim, it can be tricky to determine the value.
 A motorcycle that is stolen or totaled may have accessories or extras and not all accessories are covered.
 It is important for you to ask your motorcycle insurance provider questions and read your motorcycle insurance policy to make sure you understand how bike accessories will be treated in case of a loss.
 All insurance companies handle accessories differently and there is typically a sub-limit.

-It is also important to remember that when calculating ACV for a total loss or theft, the Original Equipment Manufacturer (OEM) parts on the bike had a certain value.
+It is also important to remember that when calculating actual cash value (ACV) for a motorcycle total loss or theft, the Original Equipment Manufacturer (OEM) parts on the bike had a certain value.
 Replacing an OEM part with an aftermarket part could either enhance or, although not typical, decrease the overall value of the motorcycle.
 In a replacement situation (you swap the OEM seat with an aftermarket seat) the aftermarket part can actually be less valuable than the OEM part or accessory.

-Keep in mind that not all insurance carriers use the same method in evaluating ACV and accessory coverage.
+Keep in mind that not all insurance carriers use the same method in evaluating actual cash value (ACV) and accessory coverage.
 Be sure to educate yourself and keep good records and photos of any modifications and accessories to your motorcycle.

 For more information on Rider Insurance coverages and packages in your state, click here.